 How much does a cat rabies vaccine cost?

-You can save some money by taking your cat to a low-cost vaccine clinic, which might be offered by your veterinary clinic, a humane society in your area or your local government.
+You can save some money by taking your cat to a low-cost vaccination clinic, which might be offered by your veterinary clinic, a humane society in your area, or your local government.
 Vaccines at low-cost shot clinics may be as low as $10 per vaccine, with no exam fee.
-However, it’s always a good idea to have your cat examined by a veterinarian before she gets vaccines because it’s not safe to give vaccines to a cat that is ill or running a fever.
+However, it’s always a good idea to have your cat examined by a veterinarian before she gets vaccinated because it’s not safe to give vaccines to a cat that is ill or running a fever.